 Client is 79 years old and has a reverse mortgage from Champion.
 Champion paid her 2015-2016 property taxes, and client (with help from client’s daughter) made arrangements to repay through automatic withdrawals.
 Later, Champion insisted that payments be made by money order.
 Client attempted to pay and the payment was rejected, apparently due to an issue with her paperwork.
 Client received a Notice of Intent to Foreclose on August 2, 2016.
 The client received the Homeowner’s Tax Credit for 2015-2016, so it is possible that Champion overestimated the amount of property taxes to be paid and are now charging the client for the wrong amount.
 She is seeking an attorney to try and negotiate a repayment plan with Champion, and also needs someone to help her apply for this year’s Homeowner’s Tax Credit.
 Client requested mediation in early October.
 To assist MVLS client 16-0123583, please contact Ellyn Riedl at firstname.lastname@example.org.

 Client is seeking help with a food stamp overpayment claim.
-Client stated that FS is claiming that she was overpaid roughly $3,000.00 from June 2014 until December 2016.
-They are alleging that she didn’t report her unemployment benefits, and that she claimed to pay more in rent than she actually does.
-Client is disputing this, client says that she is certain she notified them that she lives in section 8 housing and also properly reported her unemployment income.
-Client has submitted letter to appeal the decision to DSS and has been continually told to resubmit the letter and someone will follow up with her, but she has yet to receive a hearing date.
-She submitted a third letter to appeal on 4/18/17.
-To assist MVLS client 17-0128049, please contact Makeisha Gibson at email@example.com.
+Client stated that OP is claiming that she was overpaid roughly $3,000.00, from June 2014 until December 2016.
+OP is alleging that she didn’t report her unemployment benefits and that she claimed to pay more in rent than she actually does.
+Client is disputing this, stating she is certain she notified OP that she lives in section 8 housing and also properly reported her unemployment income.
+Client has submitted a letter to OP to appeal the decision, has been continually told to resubmit the letter and someone will follow up with her.
+However, Client has yet to receive a hearing date and submitted a third letter to appeal on April 18, 2017.
+To assist MVLS client 17-0127716, please contact Makeisha Gibson at firstname.lastname@example.org.

 Howard County Absolute Divorce 17-0128606

-Client is seeking help filing for an Absolute Divorce.
-Client and OP were married in May of 2010 and have been separated since December 2012; after OP had an affair.
-Parties have no minor children from the marriage and do not have any real property or land.
+Client/wife is seeking help filing for an Absolute Divorce.
+Client and OP/Wife were married in May of 2010 and have been separated since December 2012.
+Parties have no minor children from the marriage and also do not have any real property or land.
 Client has filed bankruptcy since time of separation and stated all debts were discharged.
-Client does not know the exact address for OP, however; she believes OP uses her grandmother’s address and does have OP’s work address.
+Client does not know the exact address for OP, however; she believes he uses her grandmother’s address and does have his work address.
 No domestic violence or protective orders.
 Neither party has filed.
-To assist MVLS client 17-0128606, please contact Monica Fulwood at firstname.lastname@example.org.
+To assist MVLS client 17-0128606, please contact Monica Fulwood at email@example.com.